awgrover/alison-rockers/pi/README.md

 ## Reboot

-Reboot, and then don't do anything to the PI! lxpanel seems to go crazy.
+Reboot, and then don't do anything to the PI!
+Should start the correct video

 ## Correspondance With Rockers